Yes, America's Anchorman is away today, and this is your undocumented anchorman sitting in, Mark Stein.

 Yeah, yeah.

-Well that that effort and work model, that uh that was fine for like uh sturdy nineteenth century republic of yeoman farmers, but does it it's not gonna fly in the uh new twenty first century knowledge economy.
+Well, that effort and work model, that was fine for like sturdy 19th century Republic of yeoman farmers, but it's not going to fly in the new 21st century knowledge economy.

-In the knowledge economy, the knowledge you need is uh where's the government office, go there, uh fill in the form and get a and get a government job.
+In the knowledge economy, the knowledge you need is where's the government office, go there, fill in the form and get a government job.

 You're exactly right.

-Oh, I do you know you hit on something earlier that that really just sounded like something I say a lot.
+You know, you hit on something earlier that really, really just sounded like something I say a lot.

-I don't understand why everybody thinks that just because they go to college and pay a lot of money for their education, they're automatically have some sort of value that they should make uh scale wage or they should make, you know, twenty-five dollars an hour out of the gate or seventy-five thousand dollars a year's salary with with all their benefits and everything.
+I don't understand why everybody thinks that just because they go to college and pay a lot of money for their education, they automatically have some sort of value that they should make scale wage or they should make, you know, $25 an hour out of the gate or $75,000 a year salary with all their benefits and everything.

-I don't understand why some of these people don't focus more on a on a vocation instead of an education.
+I don't understand why some of these people don't focus more on a vocation instead of an education.

-Well well, I think one of the problems is that mo most of the uh you can't have the massive expansion of college education that America has had since the second world war and still have it be uh a college education in any recognizable sense.
+Well, I think one of the problems is that most of the, you can't have the massive expansion of college education that America has had since the Second World War and still have it be a college education in any recognizable sense.

-In nineteen forty, the majority of Americans had an eighth grade education.
+In 1940, the majority of Americans had an eighth grade education.

-Everything that was great about America, uh all its great industries, uh were was built by eighth grade America.
+Everything that was great about America, all its great industries, was built by eighth grade America.

-Uh and uh and the idea that you can possibly that that the that these people would possibly be uh studying any genuine scholarly discipline in this massive expansion of uh university education, Kyle, is is uh is completely preposterous.
+And the idea that you can possibly, that these people would possibly be studying any genuine scholarly discipline in this massive expansion of university education, Kyle, is completely preposterous.

-You've kind of you've had you've had your early part of your adult life uh has been uh this kind of extended leisure.
+You've had your early part of your adult life has been this kind of extended leisure.

-Why not become a diversity consultant like Michelle Obama for three hundred and fifty thousand a year?
+Why not become a diversity consultant like Michelle Obama for $350,000 a year?

 It was such an indispensable job to the University of Chicago hospitals that when she got promoted to first lady, they didn't replace her.

-That's why the that's how indispensable Michelle Obama's three hundred and fifty thousand a year diversity consultancy gig was to the University of Chicago hospitals, so when she goes swanning off to the uh uh oval office to grow organic vegetables and tell us uh uh you y you know, tell her unruly subjects let them not eat cake, uh that the University of Chicago hospitals didn't even bother replacing her.
+So when she goes swanning off to the Oval Office to grow organic vegetables and tell us, you know, tell her unruly subjects, let them not eat cake, that the University of Chicago hospitals didn't even bother replacing her.

-And that and that in that sense, Kyle, the Obama model.
+And that, in that sense, Kyle, the Obama model.

-He's saying that uh everybody else, when you borrow money to go for college to go to college, you gotta pay it back.
+He's saying that everybody else, when you borrow money to go for college, to go to college, you've got to pay it back.

-But he says if you go into quote public service, unquote, uh your your college uh your college debts will be wiped out after ten years.
+But he says if you go into, quote, public service, unquote, your college debts will be wiped out after 10 years.

-In other words, he wants to divert even more uh uh members of the productive class into the government class, Kyle.
+In other words, he wants to divert even more members of the productive class into the government class, Kyle.

 There's no end to this.